-- a) Non public sessions shall be held in accordance with RSA 91-A:3. - b) A motion which states the statutory basis for the non-public session shall be made during a public meeting of the Commission. - c) A recorded roll call vote is required to be taken on a motion to go into non-public session and the vote shall be recorded in the public minutes of the meeting.
-Only those alternates who have been appointed as voting members during the public meeting at which said motion is made shall participate in the required recorded roll call vote. - d) Minutes of said non-public session shall be written and kept separately from the minutes of the public session at which the vote for a non-public session was taken and approved. - e) At the conclusion of the non-public session, a motion shall be made and approved by a majority of the voting members present to return to public session for additional business and/or adjournment. - f) Upon returning to public session, a motion may be made to seal the minutes of the non-public session.
-Such motion to seal the minutes of the non-public session shall require approval by a majority of the voting members who were present during the non-public session. - g) Copies of draft non-public minutes shall be returned to the recording clerk after review. - 4) Cancellations may be made by the Chairman if no business is before the Commission or if inclement weather or other unusual circumstances warrant a cancellation. - 5) A quorum shall be constituted if at least three (3) members or alternates are in attendance.
+- Notice of meetings, hearings, work sessions or changes to the regular meeting schedule must be posted in two public places in accordance with RSA 91-A:2.
+Posting on the Town of Danville website qualifies as one public place.
+Other public places include the Town Hall, Library and Post Office.
+Public hearings under the Historic District Ordinance require an additional posting in a newspaper. (added 2024) - 2) Cancellations may be made by the Chairman if no business is before the Commission or if inclement weather or other unusual circumstances warrant a cancellation. - 3) A quorum shall be constituted if at least three (3) members or alternates are in attendance.
 A quorum must be present to take action, vote, transact business or proceed with a hearing.
 If a quorum is lost during a hearing, a motion shall be made to continue the hearing to a later date before the meeting is adjourned.
-If a quorum ends during a meeting, the chairman shall immediately adjourn the meeting. (amended 2018) - 6) Discussion, decisions made or votes taken at a time or place other than during an officially convened meeting of the Heritage Commission shall not be recognized as official or binding votes or decisions. - 7) If any regular Commission member is absent from a meeting, or disqualifies himself/herself from sitting upon a particular application or matter, the Chairman shall designate one of the alternate members to sit in their place.
+If a quorum ends during a meeting, the chairman shall immediately adjourn the meeting. (amended 2018) - 4) Discussion, decisions made or votes taken at a time or place other than during an officially convened meeting of the Heritage Commission shall not be recognized as official or binding votes or decisions. - 5) If any regular Commission member is absent from a meeting, or disqualifies himself/herself from sitting upon a particular application or matter, the Chairman shall designate one of the alternate members to sit in their place.
 The Chairman may, in his/her discretion designate such alternate on a rotating basis with the other alternates or on a seniority basis.
 Such alternate shall have all the powers and duties of a regular member.
 Once the Chairman has designated an alternate as a voting member, the alternate shall hold that status for the duration of the meeting.
 In instances where a regular member has notified the Chair that he or she will be arriving at a meeting late, the Chair may, in his or her discretion, appoint an alternate member pro temp until the regular member arrives, provided there is no hearing scheduled for a zoning application for review.
 The alternate member shall step down as a pro temp voting member upon the arrival of the regular member.
-If an alternate member has been designated by the Chair as a voting member at a meeting at which a hearing on a zoning application for review is scheduled, the alternate member shall retain his or her status as a voting member for the duration of meeting even though a regular member.
+If an alternate member has been designated by the Chair as a voting member at a meeting at which a hearing on a zoning application for review is scheduled, the alternate member shall retain his or her status as a voting member for the duration of meeting even though a regular member may arrive during the meeting and after the alternate has been designated a voting member.
 Based upon the knowledge of the regular member and the alternate, and based upon the complexity of the proposal and length of time that it will be before the Commission, the Chairman of the Commission shall determine whether the regular Commission member or the alternate shall sit on subsequent hearings on the particular proposal or issue.
 Only an alternate chosen by the Board of Selectmen shall sit in place of the ex-officio member.